shivathapaa/Nepali-Date-Picker/sample/androidApp/README.md

 Or open the project in Android Studio and run the `androidApp` configuration.
 Shared Gradle run configurations live in `.run/`.

-CI builds `:sample:androidApp:assembleDebug` on both the Linux and macOS legs, so a break in the Android packaging fails the build before a release.

 ## Note for API levels below 26